bernaferrari/material-color-utilities-mojo/README.md

     https://github.com/material-foundation/material-color-utilities/
 )

-This is what is implemented right now:
+This is what is implemented right now.
+The most complex, low level stuff is mostly done, while the higher level stuff (such as palettes, scheme) is still in progress:

 [ x ] blend

 [ x ] contrast

 [ x ] dislike

 [ ] dynamic color

 [ x ] hct

 [ ] palettes

 [ ] quantize

 [ ] scheme

 [ ] score

 [ ] temperature

 [ x ] utilities

 [ ] tests

 As Mojo evolves, it will be fun to use `Tensor` instead of `StaticTuple[3, StaticTuple[3, Float32]]`, add tests, and optimize for paralellization.
 There are many matrix operations that could be optimized by SIMD.